UE4-OceanProject/OceanProject/README.md

 ---------------------

-**4.15 Branch - This is the most up to date branch compatible with UE 4.15.x**
+**4.17 Branch - This is the most up to date branch compatible with UE 4.17.x**

 ![img_project](ProjectScreenshot.jpg)

 **Changelog:**

+Changes in 4.17:
+* Many bugfixes
+* Code cleanup

 Added in 4.15:
 * Advanced Buoyancy Component by Burnrate.
 * Compatibility fixes.